“Honesty is more than not lying. It is truth telling, truth speaking, truth living and truth loving.” – James E Faust

 - Promote safety alongside honest dialogue to ensure people feel safe and protected to take risks to say what needs to be said without reprisal

 - Discharge but don’t discard how you feel

 Use a structure that strengthens value rich dialogue resulting in new agreements and improved rapport/respect

-Take a look at how things work within your team and your business
+How are things working within your team and your business?